tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Staff of the Prime Mover

+When you roll initiative, if you have the highest initiative (not including ties), the staff’s default bonus increases by +1 that battle.

+**Quirk:** Keeps meticulous records.

+---

 #### Staff of the Uncrowned King

 _Recharge 6+:_ When you use this power, you automatically succeed on a save against an effect created or caused by an undead enemy.